What is this for?

 You took my photo and I’m not in the gallery?

 Sorry!
-That is totally my fault.
-I probably somehow skipped over your picture.
+It can take a while for photos to post.
+There are a lot of portraits!
+It is possible your photo hasn’t posted yet, but it is also possible I accidentally I skipped over your picture.
 E-mail me and let me know and I’ll try to find your picture.
 If you remember where and when your photo was taken, it will help.
 In very rare cases something could have gone wrong with the photo.
 I try to do these photos quickly in order to not disrupt people too much.
 Unfortunately that sometimes means something goes wrong.
-Usually its the focus.
+Usually it’s the focus.
 Sometimes I catch people mid blink.
 Occasionally the light doesn’t flatter a particular face and I don’t want to post a picture that doesn’t do justice.

 How can I license one or more of the images in your gallery.